katilp/RootInBinder/README.md

 # RootInBinder
-Testing using root in binder for the CMS OD workshop
+Basic example of using root in binder for the CMS OD workshop, can be run without local root installation and in case of problems with X11 forwarding.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/katilp/RootInBinder/master)